 - Fill out your information at login.gov from within the app.
 You’ll need access to your email account.

 - When asked for your phone number, use one that you can access from wherever you are completing the online forms.
-Several verification numbers will be sent to you via text or a phone call.
+You will receive several verification numbers by text or phone call.
 Unfortunately, if you do not have some “phone number” (international is okay), you cannot set it up.

-- VERY IMPORTANT: Save that “personal key” that they give you (they make a big deal about you printing it or writing it down — you won’t miss it).
-You’ll need this if your phone number changes, such as if you initially register with a phone number from another country and then need to check in using a phone with a US phone number.
+- VERY IMPORTANT: Save that “personal key” that they give you.
+They make a big deal about you printing it or writing it down — you won’t miss it).
+You’ll need this if your phone number changes.
+Remember, this can happen if you initially register with a phone number from another country and then need to check in using a phone with a US phone number.

 - Collect the info you’ll need to register with the ROAM app: